Start of Calico Tanks Trail

 Why do they call it Calico Tanks?

 The Calico Tanks trail hold a pocket of water during certain times of the year.
 The Calico Tank trail officially ends at the tanks, however hikers usually continue up a small scramble to view the picturesque overlook of the Las Vegas Cityscape.
-If you’re looking to see the tanks filled with water, try visting in the spring.
+If you’re looking to see the tanks filled with water, try visting in the spring or early summer.

 Calico Tanks Trail Map